CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-0/Self-Paced Materials/2_Orientation.md

     Additional details about the capstone project are available in your syllabus, in the Learning Portal under Applied Learning, and will also be shared during class.

+### Threaded Scenario
+    The DITAP program uses a threaded case scenario, "Cynuria: Navigating Stakeholder and Decision-Making Challenges," to provide a realistic, evolving context for applied learning across modules.
+Designed for acquisition professionals, the scenario is embedded throughout the curriculum to align with learning objectives, reinforce key principles, and support the practical application of concepts in real-world acquisition environments.

+    The full threaded scenario, along with all supporting materials, is available in the Threaded Scenario section of the Learning Portal.

 #### Assessments

 - Pre-assessment